Leabhrán Eolais 2011-2012

 Textaparent

-Textaparent is used for unpredictable events, last minute time table changes and important reminders.
+Textaparent (Aladdin School App) is used for unpredictable events, last minute time table changes and important reminders.
 The service guarantees that essential messages are received.
-To ensure efficient economical running of this scheme we have decided to use your child’s mother’s mobile phone number.
-If your family choose to designate an alternative number please inform the school office.

 Full text of our home school liaison policy can be accessed on our school Website at www.gaelscoilnaduglaise.ie under Information and policies.